why does sleep feel so fast?

 Albert Einstein

-Here’s another example, more directly related to sleep.
-If you go to bed at 11 pm, and fall asleep instantly, the next time you glance at your clock, it may well be 3 am or 4 am.
+If you go to bed at 11 PM and fall asleep instantly, the next time you glance at your clock, it may be 3 AM or 4 AM.
 If you’re lucky, you won’t even need to recheck the time until morning.

 why does sleeping feel like seconds?